Coarse Equivalences of Euclidean Buildings: Coarse equivalences of trees

-Let $G$ be a group acting isometrically on a metrically complete tree $T$.
-We call a point $x\in T$ \emph{$G$-isolated} if $T^{G_x}=\{x\}$.
-For such a $G$-isolated point $x$, the stabilizer $G_x$ is by \ref{BTFPT} a maximal bounded subgroup.
+Every apartment in $T$ determines two ends.
+Conversely, if $u,v$ are distinct ends, then there is a unique apartment whose ends are $u$ and $v$ \cite[p.~61]{Chi} and which we denote $(u,v)\subseteq T$.
+If $A\subseteq T$ is an apartment and $z\in T$, then there exists a unique point $\pi_A(z)$ in $A$ which has minimal distance from $z$ and every geodesic segment $[z,x]$ with $x\in A$ contains $\pi_A(z)$ \cite[p.~61]{Chi}.
+This definition is compatible with \ref{CAT(k)Definition}. \end{Num} We now consider the following condition.

-Throughout this section, we assume that $G$ acts $2$-transitively on the ends of a leafless metrically complete tree $T$: given ends $u\neq v$ and $u'\neq v'$, there is an element $g\in G$ with $g(u)=u'$ and $g(v)=v'$.
+{\boldmath\textbf{(2-$\partial$)}} The group $G$ acts isometrically on the leafless metrically complete tree $T$, and this action is $2$-transitive on $\partial T$: given ends $u\neq v$ and $u'\neq v'$, there is an element $g\in G$ with

 We note that such a group acts transitively on the set of apartments of $T$.
+We now derive the structure of trees $T$ satisfying the condition (2-$\partial$).
+We call a point $x$ in the tree \emph{$G$-isolated} if it is the unique fixed point of its stabilizer,

-In this section we derive the structure of these trees. \begin{Prop} Let $u,v,w$ be three distinct ends of $T$ and let $x$ be the branch point determined by these three ends, $(u,v)\cap(u,w)=(u,x]$.
+For such a $G$-isolated point $x$, the stabilizer $G_x$ is by the Bruhat-Tits Fixed Point Theorem \cite[II.2.8]{BH} a maximal bounded subgroup (i.e., $G_x$ is not properly contained in a bounded subgroup of $G$). \begin{Prop} Let $u,v,w$ be three distinct ends of a tree $T$ satisfying (2-$\partial$) and let $x$ be the branch point determined by these three ends, $(u,v)\cap(u,w)=(u,x]$.
 Then there exists an element $g\in G_x$ which fixes $u$ and maps $v$ to $w$.